Are you wondering how many people can bench 225 pounds for reps?

 Plus, many guys like to test themselves and do 1RM as often as possible, which also adds to the problem.
 If you’re not a powerlifter, you should not test your max bench press regularly.

-How To Bench Press 225 Fast
+Is Bench Press 225 Attractive?

 Here you can find the video tutorial that explains how fast can you bench 225 from Jeff Nippard.